 In fact, according to Elizabeth Bernstein’s Wall Street Journal piece, “Alone or Lonely,” the rate of loneliness has doubled in the past 30 years.
 I’m not too surprised by this statistic, especially when you think of how life and communities have changed.

 Luckily there are many ways to change your habits so you can combat the situation.
-According to a study published in the PLOS Medicine journal people with social relationships are not only happier but live more than 50 percent longer that the rest of us!
+According to a study published in the PLOS Medicine journal in 2010, people with social relationships are not only happier but live more than 50 percent longer than the rest of us!

 This alone is a great reason to change some habits!
 One thing is for certain, they all take a level of motivation, strength, and willingness to break old habits and establish new ones.